ndzik/cdevnet/README.md

 ## Setting up the devnet

 Navigate to the `cdevnet` directory and execute `./prepare-devnet.sh`
 This sets up the configs and genesis files for the devnet.
-It will also tell you the start-time. **Copy the start-time for later**.
+It will also tell you the start-time.

 Next, execute `docker-compose up` to start the node running the devnet and the wallet server.
 You can watch the state of the chain using `./watch-chain.sh`